International reactions to the 2016 United States presidential election: Sudan

 President Omar al-Bashir congratulated Trump as a Trump adviser had pledged to not lift sanctions on the east African country.
 Al-Bashir said, "I am pleased to extend to Your Excellency in my name and on behalf of the Government and [the] people of the Republic of Sudan warmest and most sincere congratulations on your election as President of the United States of America."
 He further expressed that he was looking forward to working with Trump to "upgrade relations between our two friendly countries."

 Tanzania

-Tanzanian president John Pombe Magufuli congratulated Trump via Twitter and assured him of continued friendship and cooperation of his country with the US.
+Tanzanian president John Pombe Magufuli congratulated Trump via Twitter and assured him of continued friendship and cooperation of his country with the U.S..

 Uganda

 Ugandan president Yoweri Museveni congratulated Trump by writing on Twitter: "I look forward to working with him like I have done with his predecessors."

 Zimbabwe

-Information and Communication Minister Chris Mushohwe hoped the new US administration would "restore sound relations between Harare and Washington".
+Information and Communication Minister Chris Mushohwe hoped the new U.S. administration would "restore sound relations between Harare and Washington".
 He added: "Zimbabwe respects the wishes of the people of America ...
 Our country has never had any quarrel with America and does [not] need to have any quarrel with them."
 He further hoped Trump would "restore our relationship and we will never become an enemy of America."